Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 \subsubsection{Attacks and faults}

 We use attacks described in Section \ref{background_attack} namely: Label Flip attack, Random Update attack, Sign Flip attack, and Backdoor attack.
 Our choice of attacks contains both untargeted and targeted attacks.
 Moreover, we have attacks from both data poisoning and model poisoning categories, which again helps with the generalizability of our study.
 We set the mean and standard deviation of Gaussian distribution for Random Update zero and two, respectively.
 We set the multiplier for sign attack to 10.
 We choose the pixel pattern technique discussed before for the Backdoor attack as it makes it generalizable for different datasets, and we set the update multiplier to 10.
-These numbers were selected based on empirical evaluations.
+These numbers were selected based on empirical evaluations and how they were used in related works to ensure the attacks' effectiveness \citep{howtoback, krumpaper}.